 Surprisingly Spacious and Move-In Ready

 Come inside and you will be surprised by all this home has to offer.
 Check out the beamed ceiling in the dining room and the oversized living room.
-Updates include, new sewer line to street, new outside sump with drain line underground to street, new boiler, remodeled lower level bath.
+Updates include, new sewer line to street, new outside sump with drain line underground to street and newer boiler.
+Spring 2019 interior tiling and two new sump pumps professionally installed, 15 year warranty for this will transfer to new owner.
 List price includes paying off the street assessments making this a very affordable home.
 This is an agent owned property.
 To view this house for sale in Morris, MN call American Eagle Realty today at 320.589.4200 to set up your showing.

 From Wikipedia, the free encyclopedia